rashidrupani/MathMaster-Adaptive-Math-Quiz/README.md

-# 🧮 MathMaster – Adaptive Math Quiz
+# 🧮 Math Master – Adaptive Math Quiz

 A fully functional, browser-based MCQ quiz application for math practice.
 No backend, no database – everything runs locally in your browser.